mapbox/install-node/readme.md

 If the optional fourth `bin_only` arg is set to `true` then only the node binary will be installed instead of npm and related resources (headers, man pages, etc.)

+If the optional fifth `cache_dir` arg is set to a directory, already downloaded node versions will be read-through cached there for future use.

 *Note: the legacy platform (without arch) arguments `linux`, `darwin`, `win32` are mapped to the following for backwards compatibility.*